csierra15/budgetr/README.md

 # Budget Tracker

-Budget Tracker is a fullstack budgeting app that is simple to use and doesn't need to connect to a bank account.
+Budget Tracker is a fullstack budget tracking app that is simple to use and doesn't need to connect to a bank account.
 Track both income and expenses and set goals for spending and saving.
 The no fuss way to view money.

 Languages Used
 --------------